nbigaouette/onnxruntime-rs/README.md

 See also the integration tests ([`onnxruntime/tests/integration_tests.rs`](onnxruntime/tests/integration_tests.rs)) that performs simple model download and inference, validating the results.

+## Conduct

+The [Rust Code of Conduct](https://www.rust-lang.org/conduct.html) shall be respected.
+For escalation or moderation issues please contact Nicolas (nbigaouette@gmail.com) instead of the Rust moderation team.

 ## License

 This project is licensed under either of